 5. Consider whether your work environment could be a contributor

-This study looked at shoulder and neck pain in more than 12,000 workers from 18 different countries.
+This study examined shoulder and neck pain in over 12,000 workers from 18 different countries.

-It found that neck and shoulder pain was most common in roles that compromised people’s posture, required them to handle heavy objects manually, or where they sat at a computer desk for long periods of time.
+It found that neck and shoulder pain were most common in roles that compromised people’s posture, required them to handle heavy objects manually, or sit at a computer desk for long periods.
 For example, nurses, office workers, manual workers, hairdressers, dentists, and taxi drivers.

 Final thoughts…

-Luckily, there are things you can do to help – whether that means adjusting your nighttime routine or improving your posture.
+Luckily, several things can help – whether that’s adjusting your nighttime routine or improving your posture.

-For further reading, head over to the general health section of our website.
-Here, you’ll find information on everything from bone health to health and wellbeing courses.
+For further reading, head over to our general health section.
+Here, you’ll find information on everything from bone health to improving longevity.

 What has helped you overcome neck and shoulder pain?
 Is there anything else you’d like to share?
 We’d love to hear from you in the comments below.